 When you run this command, you will see the real-time output of Redis serving cached queries.
 If you don’t see anything, visit your website and reload a page.

 Congratulations!
 You have successfully installed WordPress with Redis Caching.
-Thanks for using this tutorial speed up WordPress CMS (Content Management Systems) on your Ubuntu 16.04 xenial xerus system.
+Thanks for using this tutorial to speed up WordPress CMS (Content Management Systems) on your Ubuntu 16.04 (xenial xerus) system.
 For additional help or useful information, we recommend you to check the official WordPress website.